jovanliuc/java-families-docs/jdbc/jdbc-connection-pooling.md

 [Back to Home](../README.md)
 # The Overview of JDBC Connection Pooling
-DBC Connection Pooling is a technique used to improve the performance and scalability of Java database-driven applications that require frequent database connections.
+JDBC Connection Pooling is a technique used to improve the performance and scalability of Java database-driven applications that require frequent database connections.